 Paul Spiesberger

 Short Bio: Paul Spiesberger graduated from the Vienna University of Technology with a degree in computer science.
 He is currently working with INSO as the Operative Head of ROTA and lecturer in the field of mobile technologies and ICT4D.
-Since 2024, he has been an Assistant Professor at the Institute of Software Technology located at TU Graz.
+Since 2024, he has been working at the Institute of Software Technology located at TU Graz.
 Paul is also employed as a senior lead software engineer for mobile technologies at RISE.
 In the past, he won several national and international awards for his work at Os – a collective to tackle social issues with ICTs.
 Since 2014, Paul has been the chair of ICT4D.at, and in 2021, he joined the ICT4D Collective.

 Title: Empowering Global Citizens: Enhancing Stakeholder Collaboration for